-A earning for Europe was filled in me through endless movies I watched, those that were based in picturesque places in different parts of this continent.
+A yearning for Europe was filled in me through endless movies I watched, those that were based in picturesque places in different parts of this continent.
 London was the first European country I had visited.
 Though somehow, it couldn’t charm me as Sweden did.

 After a 14-hour flight (with a layover) we reached Stockholm, the capital of Sweden.
 The city was blessed with Freyr, the Norse god of rain when we arrived.
 The air had a chill and a bewitching peace.